Next step in Ella Goodie case: Finding physical evidence in her vehicle - NewsBreak

 LAFAYETTE, La. ( KLFY ) — Louisiana State Police say the car belonging to missing Scott woman, Ella Goodie, was found Friday morning in St. Joseph, Missouri.
 It’s the same city where U.S. Marshals arrested the person of interest in this case, Brandon Francisco.

-As police continue to question Francisco, they say the next step in this case is to find any physical evidence that may be in Goodie’s vehicle, ultimately leading them to find her.Ella Goodie’s car found in Missouri
+As police continue to question Francisco, they say the next step in this case is to find any physical evidence that may be in Goodie’s vehicle, ultimately leading them to find her.Missing Louisiana woman’s car found in Missouri

 “They’re going to continue to look through that whole vehicle on a deeper level other than just looking and confirming that’s it.
 Ok, what else can we see?
 Are there fibers in the carpet?
 Is there something in the fabric?
 Maybe we can get a fingerprint off the upholstery or the window or anything like that.
 We’re going to continue to go through that whole vehicle inside and out,” Louisiana State Trooper Derek Senegal said.